top of page

 Weekly WHS Article 18th May 2023

-It would be impossible in some businesses for a CEO to personally go around the workplace and talk to every person about WHS matters.
+It would be impossible in some businesses for a CEO to personally go around the workplace and talk to every person about WHS matters, hazards and risks.
 It may be equally impractical for members of the leadership team to do the same.
 What if a WHS matter affected hundreds or even thousands of staff?
 That’s a lot of people to consult.
 Things could get complicated.

 A work group formed for this purpose is an identified and established group of people within the business that are then represented by one person (or their deputy in their absence) on those WHS matters that need input from the workforce.
 There may be multiple production departments, units, sections, or groups which make up a work group for health and safety consultation.
-WHS work groups are different from production departments.
+WHS work groups may or may not mirror production departments.

-If your business is too big or spread over too large an area then it may benefit the business to establish work groups for management to be better able to consult its workforce on health and safety matters.
+If your business is too big or spread over too large an area then it may benefit the business to establish these consultation work groups for management to be better able to consult its workforce on health and safety matters.
+Management can make the decision themselves to formalize their consultation arrangements in this way.

 The formation of work groups may be initiated by management or at the behest of staff.
 Once agreed, the process to elect health and safety representatives for the work groups can begin (Ref 3).